min2ha/ukwa-site/content/target/51364/index.en.md

   "subject": "Brexit"
 }

-# Independent: Keir Starmer's six tests for EU departure are wishful thinking, and may make a bad Brexit more not less certain

 Argues that the Shadow Brexit Secretary needs to accept that it's impossible for the UK to keep the 'exact same benefits' once it leaves the EU.